|

 ideas swirling around complexity theory seem to amount to a skirting of

 the Second Law of Thermodynamics.
-The hallowed Second Law declares all

-of nature to be running down, falling apart, inexorably drifting toward
+The hallowed Second Law declares nature on the whole to be running down, falling apart, drifting toward

 equilibrium—away from organized complexity.
 Mountains erode,